whisperice/NTierMvcCustomerSystem/README.md

-# N-Tier Mvc Customer System
+# N-Tier Mvc Customer Management System
-A Customer Management System.
 It follows Model-View-Controller(MVC) Pattern and the N-Tiers Deployment Architecture Pattern.
+It uses a json file as data source to store the details of all customers.
+Newtonsoft.Json is used for processing json files.
+Nlog is used for logging.

-## Note To Run:
+## Note to Run
 1. Please Open with Visual Studio 2017 or later, using <b>Open Soultion</b> and choose "NTierMvcCustomerSystem.sln".
 2. Right click the solution, choose <b>Build Solution</b>.
 3. Click the whole solution, <b>Run with IIS</b> (Ctrl + F5).